HRLTY/TP-GAN/README.md

 Some example cropping outputs is shown in folder `data-example`.

+The keypoints can be extracted from off-the-shelf landmark detectors, e.g. 'Zhang et al. Combining Data-driven and Model-driven Methods for Robust Facial Landmark Detection, 2016'.
+The synthesis performance is similar to using manually labelled keypoints.

+We thank Xiang Wu for providing the [face feature network](https://github.com/AlfredXiangWu/face_verification_experiment).
+We load it as `DeepFace` in the code, the weights are from a custom Light-CNN cafeemodel file.

 ### Citation and Contact

 If you like our work or find our code useful, welcome to cite our paper!